GridTools/gt4py/docs/GDPs/gdp-0003-duck-storage.rst

 Run-time Checks
 ---------------
 When calling the stencil, an exception is raised if a field does not conform with the previously specified information, if going forward would trigger undefined behavior.
-If it is safe to go on only a warning is raised.
+If it is safe to go on, only a warning is raised.

 This implies that e.g. for the :code:`"debug"` and :code:`"numpy"` backends, the specification of the fields only ever causes warnings, which may turn into exceptions for the compiled backends.